liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 Set this in the Elasticsearch connector's OSGi configuration file.
 List as many or as few Elasticsearch nodes in this property as you want.
 This tells
-@product@ the IP address or host name where search requests should be sent.
+@sharepoint@ the IP address or host name where search requests should be sent.
 If using System Settings, set the value in the *Transport Addresses* property.

 | **Note:** In an Elasticsearch cluster you can list the transport addresses for
 | multiple Elasticsearch nodes as a comma-separated list in the
 | `transportAddresses` property.
-If you set only one transport address, @product@
+If you set only one transport address, @sharepoint@
 | loses contact with Elasticsearch if that node goes down.

 On the Elasticsearch side, set the `network.host` property in your